Wizkiller96/wizbot-updater/README.md

 ### First Launch

-1. Start Upeko application
+1. Start WizBot Updater application
 2. Click the **+** button to create a new bot
 3. Click "Update" to download the latest version
 4. Once downloaded, click the **Note** icon above RUN to open the creds
-5. Fill in your bot credentials - [guide here](https://docs.nadeko.bot/creds-guide)
+5. Fill in your bot credentials - [guide here](https://docs.wizbot.cc/creds-guide)
 6. Click "Start" to run your new bot

 ### Dependencies